 10 Books Like The Outsider

 Stephen King has a great track record for ending stories on solid notes.
-The Outsider felt like an incredibly well-planned out strategized.
+The Outsider felt like an incredibly well-planned strategy.
 Also, with the building of tension and characters, every scene felt like it was happening slightly faster and faster.

-We were stumbling down this hill to this epic resolution, a building pace that truly worked and had the characters battle their disbelief.
-To keep your feelings alive and give you the same vibe, I will review 10 horror/thriller books like The Outsider.
+We were stumbling down this hill to this epic resolution, a building pace that worked and had the characters battle their disbelief.
+I will talk about ten horror/thriller books like The Outsider to keep your feelings alive and give you the same vibe.

 1. The Exorcist

-It is a horror classic about an actress who worries that her daughter has become possessed by a demon.
+This horror classic is about an actress who worries that a demon has possessed her daughter.
 So she seeks out the help of medical professionals and then the church to get her daughter exercised.
 I love the religious undertones of this book.
 It is written as a way for the author to call people back to the faith.
 I don’t want to underplay that this is a horror book, and it was pretty darn scary as The Outsider.

-This time, I listened to the audiobook, which enhanced the experience, and the woman is terrifying.
-I found the possession to be very believable because they spend so much time going through and crossing out all of the medical possibilities before they finally conclude.
+This time, I listened to the audiobook, which enhanced the experience, and the woman was terrifying.
+I found the possession to be very believable because they spent so much time going through and crossing out all of the medical possibilities before they finally concluded.
 In addition, she is possessed, and the exorcism itself is so well done.

 Author: William Peter Blatty